fhackett/cpsc490/README.md

 - Create a build system for a set of source files.
 Similar to the example builds from the CMake session, but without the CMakeLists.
 There would be one very basic build with source code that just uses the standard library, then some more difficult examples like: a build that requires a specific feature/version of C++; a build that requires linking to a third-party library.
 Assessment could be performed based on robustness - it is important to be able to identify cross-platform build issues.
 - Fixing template errors.
 Similar to assignment 4 but with more emphasis on common template issues, students would have the opportunity to witness and learn from a wide variety of mistakes in handling templates.
 - Reimplement std::vector.
 Either with templates or without, reimplementing this common data structure can be very educational.
 It puts into practice all of the constructor/assignment overloads and provides a good exercise in more general-purpose memory management.
 When involving templates, it also demonstrates things like placement-new if you require students to implement `emplace_back`.
+- Implement an atomic increment.
+If we represent an N-bit integer as `std::atomic<bool>[N]`, design and implement an algorithm that will increment that number.
+The catch is that the algorithm has to be concurrency-safe without using locks.
+This means you can only use atomic operations, so you have to think through all the possible interleavings of operations and design an algorithm that will work under all possible interleavings.

 ### Assignment 1